isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         detach(p);
     }

-So a `Balancer` must supply at least thee operations on a tree `Node`, but we are not yet ready to specify detailed semantics because a new kind of balanced tree might require more operations and the precise general semantics for all nodes is hard to pin down in the early stages of design.
+So a `Balancer` must supply at least these operations on a tree `Node`, but we are not yet ready to specify detailed semantics because a new kind of balanced tree might require more operations and the precise general semantics for all nodes is hard to pin down in the early stages of design.